-Blasting equipment is used to clean parts or finish part surfaces by blasting them with abrasive materials, like sand, at a very high pressure.
+Blasting equipment, commonly referred to as sandblast equipment, is used to clean parts or finish part surfaces by blasting them with abrasive materials, like sand, at a very high pressure.
 This process helps to remove contaminants from the surface and smooth out any bumps or wrinkles on the surface of the part to improve the durability and strength of the metal.
 Sand blasting is probably the most commonly used type of blasting, but there are several other ways that abrasive blasting can be done.
 Some shops offer blasting as a service to industrial customers, while other manufacturers sell blasting equipment directly to companies in restoration or repair industries.

 For sandblasting, a high pressure air blast system shoots sand through a nozzle that is pointed at the part being cleaned.
 The force of the sand hitting the metal causes abrasion that smoothes the surface out, restoring it to its original quality.
 Sandblasting is used on vehicle restoration projects to treat car parts that have been taken apart before they are coated with a fresh coat of paint.
 Sometimes this is the only way to restore the car to its original appearance.
 Other types of blasting equipment use hydro-blasting, wheel-blasting, dry-ice blasting and automated blasting.
 These are all good for abrasion, but some may be optimal for particular applications.
 Hydro-blasting, for example, uses highly pressurized water to blast surfaces like the exterior walls of buildings.
 Dry-ice blasting uses air and dry-ice under pressure that are ejected from a nozzle.
 This effectively removes surface contaminants due to of the force of the carbon dioxide.